giantorth/ESPHomeLifx/README.md

 - Detected by lifxlan python library

 Lots of work still todo:
+- Pending code refactor
 - Home Assistant unable to detect bulbs, need to get wireshark involved
 - Fake current firmware versions so app doesn't want to upgrade
-- app flickers when checking bulb status occasionally
+- App flickers when checking bulb status occasionally
 - Somehow automatically read esphome name so it doesn't need to be set in lamba variable
 - Packet sequence number not incrementing
+- Does not support names/groups/locations yet
+- Does not support eeprom operations (not particularly recommended on an esp8266 anyways)

 Debugging:
 - Serial console will output all in/out packet contents in HEX